Ensembl/gene_symbol_transformer/README.md

 ## production Docker container

-The recommended way to use a gene symbol classifier in production is packaging it as a Docker container.
+The recommended way to use a gene symbol classifier in production is packaged as a Docker container.

 build a Docker image
 ```